Lux Style Awards

-The ceremonies, which are televised, have usually been held in Karachi, but in some years have taken place in Lahore, Kuala Lumpur and Dubai.
+The televised ceremonies have primarily taken place in Karachi, with editions also hosted in Lahore, Kuala Lumpur, and Dubai.

 History

-The Lux Style Awards were created in 2002 by Musharaf Hai, the Chairperson of Unilever Pakistan at the time.
-It is the biggest annual awards ceremony held in Pakistan as of 2018.
+The Lux Style Awards were established in 2002 by Musharaf Hai, then chairperson of Unilever Pakistan.
+It grew to become one of the country's primary annual entertainment awards ceremonies.

-The ceremony was postponed in 2008 owing to security concerns and economic conditions, and it was decided to provide annual scholarships to students of the National College of Arts (TV and Film), National Academy of Performing Arts (Music), and to two fashion schools.
+The 2008 ceremony was cancelled citing security and economic concerns.
+Organisers redirected event funds to establish educational scholarships for students at the National College of Arts, the National Academy of Performing Arts, and two regional fashion institutes.